seonghokLao/covid-identifier-for-ct-scans/README.md

 #### Training Procedure:
 Our Dataset commes in 2 folders/labels–**COVID** and **NON-COVID**.
 We first split our dataset as mentioned in preprocessing, which randomly assigns images to **train**, **validation**, and **test** subfolders regardless of their label.
 Then, we build our model using DenseNet121 with pretrained weights obtained from ImageNet.
+Our model is backed by TensorFlow and Keras, and DenseNet121 is directly imported from `keras.applications`.
 As shown in the graph under Neural Network Details, our model has 7,219,414 trainable parameters.
-The following are some specifics.
+The following are some specifics of our model.
 `optimizer = Adam(learning_rate=0.001, beta_1=0.9, beta_2=0.999, epsilon=0.1, decay=0.0)`
 `model.compile(loss='categorical_crossentropy', optimizer=optimizer, metrics=['accuracy'])`